 Starfish Staff Giving was developed to provide a meaningful way for our staff to support USC students by donating to the USC Study Support Bursary.
 The Study Support Bursary aims to support equity groups from low socio-economic backgrounds with a preference for students who need employment to support their studies.
 One of the objectives of the additional financial support is to encourage recipients to apply more time to their studies, with less focus on paid employment.

 Payroll giving is a means by which employees donate money on a regular basis to the USC Study Support Bursary, or a USC funding priority of their choice.
-The donation is taken directly from your post-tax wage and will appear as a donation on your payslip under the ‘Deductions for Period’ section.
+The donation is deducted directly from your salary pre-tax and will appear as a donation on your payslip under the ‘Deductions for Period’ section.